FreeDSx/LDAP/docs/Server/General-Usage.md

 - `supportedExtension`: WhoAmI (RFC 4532), Password Modify (RFC 3062), and StartTLS (RFC 4511) if an SSL certificate is configured
 - `supportedLDAPVersion`: `3`

-A `makeProxy()` server forwards RootDSE requests to the upstream automatically.
+A proxy server forwards RootDSE requests to the upstream automatically.

 ## SASL Authentication